-At Community Senior Life, our assisted living community provides each client with a separate living unit that includes a lockable door and private bathroom.
+At Community Senior Life, our Assisted Living communities provide each client with a separate living unit that includes a lockable door and private bathroom.
 The resident can receive assistance with activities of daily living (bathing, dressing, grooming, and mobility), as well as assistance with medication.
-Daily meals, transportation and weekly housekeeping and laundry are included in the price.
-Additional services may be arranged with third-party providers, subject to any related policy of the assisted living community and state regulations.
+Daily meals, transportation, and weekly housekeeping and laundry are included in the price.
+Additional services may be arranged with third-party providers, subject to any related policy of the Assisted Living community and state regulations.

 Can I have physical therapy at the community?

-Community Senior Life will have on-site therapy services available to the residents whose physicians recommend physical, occupational or speech therapy.
+Community Senior Life has on-site therapy services available to the residents whose physicians recommend physical, occupational, or speech therapy.